 Accounting will be much more accurate and clear

-In a purchase order, the retailer will be able to mention the price of each item and the total price.
+In purchase order, the retailer will be able to mention the price of each item and the total price.
 He will be able to mention the payment mode and the status of his payment.

 Mostly, when retailers buy in bulk from vendors, they pay in installments.
 So, the retailer can mention in his purchase order, the amount that is pending and the amount paid.
 This gives him an idea of the expenses involved.

 Track the items received, and the ones to be delivered

-The retailer can easily track the items that he has received and the ones yet to be delivered.
+You can easily track the items that you have received and the ones you are yet to receive.

 Once you create a purchase order, you have solid proof for what you have ordered.
-No more goof ups from the supplier’s side should affect you.
+No more goof-ups from the supplier’s side can affect you.

 Suppose you order for 40 items and your supplier and he asks you to pay more while it actually gets delivered because ‘the prices have gone up’, you can give an outright denial to that as the price mentioned in your purchase order will be the final one.

 The team receiving the products when delivered might not be the same team that placed the order.
-If the retailer only places orders on phone, then there will not be any clarity on the items purchased.
+If you only place orders over the phone, your operations get messed up over time.

 Many suppliers need you to notify them of shortage in items delivered within 24 hours.
-This might not be possible without a purchase order as there will be no method to instantly have cross checking of whether you have received the actual number of goods you have ordered for or not.
+This might not be possible without a purchase order as there will be no method to instantly have to cross-check of whether you have received the actual number of goods you have ordered for or not.